 The effective date of the amendments permitting the temporary exemption is for annual periods beginning on or after 1 January 2018.
-The temporary exemption is available for annual reporting periods beginning before 1 January 2022 and will expire once IFRS 17 becomes effective.
+The temporary exemption is available for annual reporting periods beginning before 1 January 2023 and will expire once IFRS 17 becomes effective.

-w) New standards and interpretations not yet adopted (continued)

-(i) Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts (continued)
+- 3 Summary of significant accounting policies (continued) - x) New standards and interpretations not yet adopted (continued) - (i) Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts (continued)